mirtilb/NFT-random-attributes-generator/README.md

 - max generated image form the same artboard (will get a random quantity based on that)
 - total variations needed
 - some colors are more difficult to get that others (eg. : gold vs red)
+- generate logs in a CSV file

 NOTES
-Some features aren't available on this version:
+Some features aren't included in this version:
 - rename colors
 - random name for files
 - effect:dotted
 - don't consider white as a color
+- convert CSV to Json